jgarc172/code-practice/Preparation/4-composition.md

 ### Expressions in Functions

-If you find that an expression will be reused, you can define it as a function (method).
+If you find that an expression can be reused, you can define it as a function (method).
 For example, the solution in the previous exercise was captured as a boolean variable `isFrozen`.
 We can also capture the above expression as a named function and apply it to more than just the temperature `25`.

+#### Problem
 > Implement a function named `isFrozen` to determine if water is frozen for a given temperature, knowing that water becomes ice (frozen) when the temperature is 32 degrees Fahrenheit or less.

 Implement the function using Implementation 1 and then using Implementation 2.